-- Debt repayment to be made over the next nine years. - Growth in the Philomath community, including 300+ apartments.
+- Debt repayment to be made over the next seven years. - Growth in the Philomath community, including apartments and parcels of land being developed into small housing communities.

-These factors were considered in preparing the District's budget for the 2018-2019 fiscal year.
+These factors were considered in preparing the District's budget for the 2019-2020 fiscal year.